Best Diet for Sailfin Dragon (Philippine Sailfin Lizard) (2026 Guide)

 Sailfin Dragon (Philippine Sailfin Lizard) Nutritional Profile

 The Sailfin Dragon (Philippine Sailfin Lizard) has specific dietary requirements shaped by its 3-4 feet (90-120 cm) build and skittish temperament.
 With a typical lifespan of 15-25 years, long-term nutritional planning is essential to maximize quality of life.
 Larger reptiles like Sailfin Dragon (Philippine Sailfin Lizard) need controlled calorie intake to support their frame without excess weight that stresses joints.
 Slow-growth formulas help prevent developmental skeletal issues.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Sailfin Dragon (Philippine Sailfin Lizard) to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Sailfin Dragon (Philippine Sailfin Lizard) to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Sailfin Dragon (Philippine Sailfin Lizard)